About Infant Swim Resource Self-Rescue™ Program

 What are lessons like?

 Repetition and consistency are crucial elements of learning for young children.
 Research shows that short, more frequent lessons result in higher retention.
-That is why Infant Swimming Resource’s proprietary Self-Rescue™ survival swimming program is a 6-8 week course, scheduled 5 days per week, Monday through Friday, for 10 minutes each day.
+That is why Infant Swimming Resource’s proprietary Self-Rescue™ survival swimming program is scheduled 4-5 days per week, for 10 minutes each day.

 If you still have questions, visit our frequently asked questions page to find out more!